About your skin

-Hormones, we’re looking at you.
+Hormones - we’re looking at you!

 Fundamentally, we have our raging hormones to thank for the unwelcome arrival of those pesky and painful breakouts.
 Skin conditions are mostly attributed to the different hormonal changes we go through in life with certain stages having more of an impact: puberty, pregnancy, and menopause.
 Yes, it’s more common for acne to happen during teenage puberty but it can occur at any age — many women and men can experience acne until their mid-forties.

-How do I clear my skin?
+How can I help my skin?

-Commitment : Routine : Repeat
+Commitment : Routine : Patience